andyttran/guide_to_algorithms/README.md

 ### 1e.
 Looping are Sometimes Linear but not Always

-**For Loops:** Lets explore looping more.
+**For Loops:** Let's explore looping more.
 Most of the time, when we loop through a collection that also happens to be an input, then we would consider the loop to be O(N).

 **Q:** Determine the time complexity of this algorithm below: